Bira/octopus-carnival/_drafts/devils/bone-devil.md

 defenses for a turn.

 An enemy force including an osyluth is probably a bit frightening to fight.
-If the bone devil really focuses on a target, they could be looking at a constant -5 penalty to all defenses and a -9 to will.
+If the bone devil really focuses on a target, the victim could be looking at a constant -5 penalty to all defenses and a -9 to will.
 They pair really well with lurkers or artillery, but are kind of a double-edged sword when paired with melee fighters.
-Becoming bloodied in the vincinity of an osyluth is not conductive to the long-term survival of its allies.
+Becoming bloodied in the vincinity of an "allied" osyluth is not conductive to long-term survival.

 The sample encounter is level 16: 1 bone devil, 5 barbazus, and 1 cambion hellfire magus who is likely the leader of the band.